magento/devdocs/guides/v2.1/extension-dev-guide/staging/PaymentStaging.md

 ## Extension Points

 Extension points enable extension developers to interact with the Magento_PaymentStaging module.
-For more information about Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/plugins.html).
+For more information about Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).

-[Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_PaymentStaging module.
+[Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_PaymentStaging module.

 ## Additional information

 For more Magento 2 developer documentation, see [Magento 2 Developer Documentation](http://devdocs.magento.com).
-Also, you can track there [backward incompatible changes made in a Magento EE mainline after the Magento 2.0 release](http://devdocs.magento.com/guides/v2.0/release-notes/changes/ee_changes.html).
+Also, there you can track [backward incompatible changes made in a Magento EE mainline after the Magento 2.0 release](http://devdocs.magento.com/guides/v2.0/release-notes/changes/ee_changes.html).